JeroenKnoops/fsf2017/README.md

 The story about testing in real live situations is not new, good te remember the importance to be prepared for failure.
 For not much new things in this talk since we here the chaos monkeys stories new for a couple of years.
 But we will plan our Chaos GameDay soon.
 Thanks to Aish ([@aishrajdahal](https://twitter.com/aishrajdahal))

-### Flying Spaghetti monster: Verifying protocols - idris
+### Flying Spaghetti monster: Verifying protocols with types and finite-state machines
 Rating: :star: :star: :star: :star:

-Complexity of systems cause a lot of problems.
-Idris has a nice feature that Types are also values, so state changes can easialy be checked in compile time.
+Complexity of systems cause a lot of problems. `Idris` has a nice feature that Types are also values, so state changes can easialy be checked in compile time. `talk.applaud()` should only run after `talk.give()` and Idris has a way to check this easily during compile time.

 Inspiration for doing more with new languages.
+Chris Ford [@ctford](https://twitter.com/ctford), thanks!

 ### Smart grid: How iot fights climate change
 Rating: :star: